Developer Considerations

 Dual RPC Endpoints

-Prividium™ uses separate RPC endpoints depending on the use case.
+Prividium™ provides separate RPC endpoints for different use cases.

 EndpointAuthenticationUsed by

-/rpc (Proxy RPC)Bearer token in headerBrowser wallets (MetaMask, etc.)
+/rpc (Proxy RPC)Bearer token in headerScripts (Viem, Ethers.js)

-/wallet/{token} (User RPC)Token embedded in URLScripts (Viem, Ethers.js)
+/wallet/{token} (User RPC)Token embedded in URLBrowser wallets (MetaMask, etc.)

 Transaction Workflow

-Sending transactions via browser wallets (MetaMask, etc.) requires additional steps compared to public chains.
+Browser wallets (MetaMask, etc.) require additional steps compared to public chains when you send transactions.

 1. Pre-fetch parameters: Retrieve nonce, gas estimate, and gas price using an authenticated client.

-2. Enable wallet token: Call enableWalletToken() from the Prividium™ SDK before each transaction.
+2. Authorize transaction: Call authorizeTransaction() from the Prividium™ SDK before each transaction.

 3. Send transaction: Include pre-fetched values explicitly.

-Wallet tokens are transaction-specific and expire.
+Wallet tokens expire and work for a single transaction.
 Enable them immediately before sending.

 Permission Model

-• Write functions: Permissions checked on both simulation and execution.
+• Write functions: The system checks permissions on both simulation and execution.

-• Default state: All functions are Forbidden until configured.
+• Default state: All functions default to Forbidden until you configure them.

-Configure access rules using permission types like All Users, Check Role, or Restrict Argument.
+Configure access rules using permission types: All Users, Check Role, or Restrict Argument.

 Key Differences from Public Chains